Symptoms of ADHD

 - hyperactivity and impulsiveness

 For example, some people with the condition may have problems with inattentiveness, but not with hyperactivity or impulsiveness.
-This form of ADHD is also known as attention deficit disorder (ADD), and it can sometimes go unnoticed because the symptoms may be less obvious.
+This form of ADHD is also known as attention deficit disorder (ADD).
+ADD can sometimes go unnoticed because the symptoms may be less obvious.

 Symptoms in children and teenagers

-The symptoms of ADHD in children and teenagers are well defined, and they are usually noticeable before the age of six.
+The symptoms of ADHD in children and teenagers are well defined, and they're usually noticeable before the age of six.
 They occur in more than one situation, such as at home and at school.

 The main signs of each behavioural problem are detailed below.